 6. Motivate and reward your profit-generators.

 Sometimes you have to spend a little money to make money.
-If there are key members of your team who contribute directly to your bottom line, think about things you can do to reward and motivate them to keep on making you money.
-It can be anything from a bonus to a commission or profit-sharing arrangement, or even morale-boosting gestures like a special parking spot or occasional free lunch.
+If there are key members of your team who contribute directly to your bottom line, think about things you can do to reward and motivate them to keep making money.
+It can be anything from a bonus to a commission or profit-sharing arrangement.
+You can even use morale-boosting gestures, like a special parking spot or occasional free lunch.
 By spending a little bit of money on the people who generate a profit for your business, you can ensure that they continue doing their best to increase your bottom line.

 7. Go paperless.

 The cost of paper is expensive.
 According to INC Magazine, it costs $20 to file a paper document, $120 to search for a misfiled document, and about $250 to recreate a lost document.
 A standard filing cabinet of 15k-20k sheets of paper costs $25,000 to fill!
 Going paperless is a great way to cut back on expenses.
-Simple things like scanning documents and utilizing email more can help you cut back on costs like storage and printing, and can help improve overall efficiency to boot.
+Simple things like scanning documents and utilizing email more can help you cut back on costs like storage and printing.
+Ultimately, it can help improve overall efficiency.